m-lohmann/BeeswaxEsolang.jl/README.md

 ```
 c               top=Int(STDIN)   Read character from STDIN and push its value on gstack.
+V                                Read string from STDIN and push its content as values on gstack in reverse order.
+                                 The last character of the input string ends on top of gstack.
 i               top=(STDIN)      Read integer from STDIN and push its value on gstack.
 I               STDOUT=top       Return gstack top value as integer to STDOUT.
 C               STDOUT=Char(top) Return lstack top value as character(UTF8) to STDOUT.
-`               Toggle STDOUT    Return all following encountered symbols as characters(UTF8) directly to STDOUT.
+`               Toggle STDOUT    Return all following encountered symbols as characters directly to STDOUT.
                                  The next ` switches back to normal mode again.
 N               STDOUT=newline   Output newline character to STDOUT.
 ```